 The following examples are provided for purposes of illustration only.
-They should not be taken as an indication or prediction of future investment results and are intended merely to illustrate (i) the impact that various hypothetical closing prices of the index stock on a coupon observation date could have on the coupon payable, if any, on the related coupon payment date and (ii) the impact that various hypothetical closing prices of the index stock on the determination date could have on the cash settlement amount at maturity assuming all other variables remain constant.
+They should not be taken as an indication or prediction of future investment results and are intended merely to illustrate the impact that various hypothetical closing prices of the index stocks on a coupon observation date could have on the coupon payable on the related coupon payment date assuming all other variables remain constant.

-The examples below are based on a range of index stock prices that are entirely hypothetical; no one can predict what the closing price of the index stock will be on any day throughout the life of your notes, what the closing price of the index stock will be on any coupon observation date and what the final index stock price will be on the determination date.
-The index stock has been highly volatile in the past - meaning that the index stock price has changed substantially in relatively short periods - and its performance cannot be predicted for any future period.
+The examples below are based on a range of index stock prices that are entirely hypothetical; no one can predict what the closing price of any index stock will be on any day throughout the life of your notes and what the closing price of any index stock will be on any coupon observation date or call observation date, as the case may be.
+The index stocks have been highly volatile in the past - meaning that the index stock prices have changed substantially in relatively short periods - and their performance cannot be predicted for any future period.

-The information in the following examples reflects hypothetical rates of return on the offered notes assuming that they are purchased on the original issue date at the face amount and held to the stated maturity date or date of early redemption.
-If you sell your notes in a secondary market prior to the stated maturity date or date of early redemption, as the case may be, your return will depend upon the market value of your notes at the time of sale, which may be affected by a number of factors that are not reflected in the examples below such as interest rates, the volatility of the index stock, the creditworthiness of GS Finance Corp., as issuer, and the creditworthiness of The Goldman Sachs Group, Inc., as guarantor.
+The information in the following examples reflects hypothetical rates of return on the offered notes assuming that they are purchased on the original issue date at the face amount and held to a call payment date or the stated maturity date.
+If you sell your notes in a secondary market prior to a call payment date or the stated maturity date, as the case may be, your return will depend upon the market value of your notes at the time of sale, which may be affected by a number of factors that are not reflected in the examples below such as interest rates, the volatility of the index stocks, the creditworthiness of GS Finance Corp., as issuer, and the creditworthiness of The Goldman Sachs Group, Inc., as guarantor.
 In addition, the estimated value of your notes at the time the terms of your notes are set on the trade date (as determined by reference to pricing models used by GS&Co.) is less than the original issue price of your notes.
 For more information on the estimated value of your notes, see "Additional Risk Factors Specific to Your Notes - The Estimated Value of Your Notes At the Time the Terms of Your Notes Are Set On the Trade Date (as Determined By Reference to Pricing Models Used By GS&Co.)
-Is Less Than the Original Issue Price Of Your Notes" on page S-18 of this prospectus supplement.
+Is Less Than the Original Issue Price Of Your Notes" on page S-19 of this prospectus supplement.
 The information in the examples also reflects the key terms and assumptions in the box below.

+Key Terms and Assumptions

+Face amount

+Maximum coupon amount \$10.834 (1.0834% monthly, or the potential for up to approximately 13% per annum)

-Key Terms and Assumptions Face amount \$1,000 Coupon \$32 (3.2% quarterly, or the potential for up to 12.8% per annum) Coupon trigger price 60% of the initial index stock price Trigger buffer price 60% of the initial index stock price
+Minimum coupon amount \$0.209 (0.0209% monthly, or the potential for up to approximately 0.25% per annum)

+Coupon trigger price with respect to each index stock, 80% of its initial index stock price

+The notes are not automatically called, unless otherwise indicated below

-Neither a market disruption event nor a non-trading day occurs on any originally scheduled coupon observation date or the originally scheduled determination date
+Neither a market disruption event nor a non-trading day occurs on any originally scheduled coupon observation date or call observation date

-No change in or affecting the index stock
+No change in or affecting any of the index stocks

-Notes purchased on original issue date at the face amount and held to the stated maturity date or date of early redemption
+Notes purchased on original issue date at the face amount and held to a call payment date or the stated maturity date